AIM-120 AMRAAM: Spain

 On 7 August 2018, a Spanish Air Force Eurofighter Typhoon accidentally launched a missile in Estonia.
-There were no human casualties, but a ten-day search operation for missile was unsuccessful.
+There were no human casualties, but a ten-day search operation for the missile was unsuccessful.

+Poland

+In September 2025, an AIM-120 AMRAAM missile fired at Shahed-type drone by a Polish F-16 fighter went stray and struck a residential building destroying the roof in Wyryki-Wola (Włodawa County, Lublin Voivodeship, in eastern Poland), during Russian drone incursion into Poland.

 Effectiveness

 The kill probability (Pk) is determined by several factors, including aspect (head-on interception, side-on or tail-chase), altitude, the speed of the missile and the target, and how hard the target can turn.
 Typically, if the missile has sufficient energy during the terminal phase, which comes from being launched at close range to the target from an aircraft with an altitude and speed advantage, it will have a good chance of success.
 This chance drops as the missile is fired at longer ranges as it runs out of overtake speed at long ranges, and if the target can force the missile to turn it might bleed off enough speed that it can no longer chase the target.
 Operationally, the missile, which was designed for beyond visual range combat, has a Pk of 0.59.
-The targets included six MiG-29s, a MiG-25, a MiG-23, two Su-22s, a Galeb and a US Army Blackhawk that was targeted by mistake.
+The targets included six MiG-29s, a MiG-25, a MiG-23, two Su-22s, a Galeb, and a US Army Blackhawk that was targeted by mistake.

 Operational features summary

 AMRAAM has an all-weather, beyond-visual-range (BVR) capability.
 It improves the aerial combat capabilities of US and allied aircraft to meet the threat of enemy air-to-air weapons as they existed in 1991.
 AMRAAM serves as a follow-on to the AIM-7 Sparrow missile series.
 The new missile is faster, smaller, and lighter, and has improved capabilities against low-altitude targets.
 It also incorporates a datalink to guide the missile to a point where its active radar turns on and makes terminal intercept of the target.
 An inertial reference unit and micro-computer system makes the missile less dependent upon the fire-control system of the aircraft.

 Once the missile closes in on the target, its active radar guides it to intercept.
-This feature, known as "fire-and-forget", frees the aircrew from the need to further provide guidance, enabling the aircrew to aim and fire several missiles simultaneously at multiple targets and break a radar lock after the missile seeker goes active and guide themselves to the targets.
+This feature, known as "fire-and-forget", frees the aircrew from the need to further provide guidance, enabling the aircrew to aim and fire several missiles simultaneously at multiple targets and break a radar lock after the missile seeker goes active and guides itself to the targets.

 The missile also features the ability to "Home on Jamming," giving it the ability to switch over from active radar homing to passive homing – homing on jamming signals from the target aircraft.
-Software on board the missile allows it to detect if it is being jammed, and guide on its target using the proper guidance system.
+Software onboard the missile allows it to detect if it is being jammed, and guide on its target using the proper guidance system.